xiangjun-tan/xiangjun-tan.github.io/index.md

 - **Quantum Simulation:** High Energy Particles Dynamics/ Dark matter(WIMP) scattering/ neutrino flavour evolution

 ## News and Awards
+- **[Oct.
+2024]** Our poster about [Analysis of Dark Matter Experiments Enhanced  through Quantum Information](http://qpqis.baqis.ac.cn/2024/poster/poster-details/455) has been accepted by QPQIS2024.
 - **[Jul.
-2024]** my paper about the quantum computing for phonon scattering effects on thermal conductivity has been submitted to the arXiv:[2407.15808](https://arxiv.org/abs/2407.15808).
+2024]** My paper about the quantum computing for phonon scattering effects on thermal conductivity has been submitted to arXiv:[2407.15808](https://arxiv.org/abs/2407.15808).
 - **[May.
-2024]** IBM Quantum has awarded $105,000 AUD to our project on the Analysis of Dark Matter Experiments Enhanced through Quantum Information.
+2024]** IBM Quantum has awarded $105,000 to our project on the Analysis of Dark Matter Experiments Enhanced through Quantum Information.
 - **[May.
 2024]** I finished my bachelor's degree in Quantum Engineering and my bachelor's degree in Physics, and graduated with distinction.
 - **[Feb.
 2024]** Completed the Talented Student Program, recognised as the Top student in the UNSW Science Faculty.
 - **[Oct.
 2023]** Our poster about Quantum Error Mitigation in the quantum dynamics model for collective neutrino oscillation has been accepted by QPQIS2023.